While Choir activities were suspended, members have kept in touch with each other in several ways.

-Each Friday, Naomi compiled and distributed the Bulletin as usual, the content being different as we were not singing.
+Each Friday, Naomi has compiled and distributed the Bulletin as usual, the content being different as we were not singing.
 Naomi passed on items of interest including links to “at home” rehearsal websites (in lieu of the usual Homework!), music being streamed and broadcast and the like, and news of members.

 Some members met in small informal groups, suitably distanced, of course.
 Others were singing in virtual on-line choirs conducted by the likes of Eric Whitacre and Karl Jenkins.
 A number of Choir members belong to an a cappella group, Cantiamo, whose videos of “Singing together whilst apart” can be found by clicking here.